subnetmarco/node-memory-cache/README.md

 * Key/Value store, except that for each key you can store multiple properties, like: `key.property1` or `key.property2`.
 * Native support for counters.
-* You can set different expirations on properties, like: `key.property1` expires every 1000ms, and `key.property2` expires every 5000ms.
+* You can set different expirations on properties, like: `key.property1` expires every 1000ms, and `key.property2` every 5000ms.

 # Installation